Modulize/Specification/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name:   Bug report
 about:  Create a report to help us to improve
-title: Short Title
-label: bug
-assignees:
-  - YOUR USER NAME
+title:  "[BUG] = "
+labels: bug-report

 ---

 # Bug Report